-Engelsberg Ideas is the home to great writing from the world’s leading thinkers on history and culture, featuring essays, historical portraits and regular podcasts.
-Engelsberg Ideas is free to read, providing access to excellence.
+Engelsberg Ideas is home to great writing from leading thinkers on history, culture and geopolitics, featuring essays, notebooks, reviews, and historical portraits as well as regular podcasts.
 It is published by the Axel and Margaret Ax:son Johnson Foundation.

 Team